RichardSichengZhao/R-EpiNetPerco/README.md

 # R-EpiNetPerco
-A package in R for mathematical epidemiology modeling under SIR based complex network models with percolation process method and its modifications.
+A package in R for modeling infectious diease transmission on population with social and biological heterogenity, based on SIR-compartmental complex epidemiology random networks with percolation process method and its modifications.

 Developing based on the typical bond percolation method original developed by M.E.J Newman, Multiple type network percolation method by S. Bansal & L.A.
 Meyers, Modified network percolation process with disease dynamics by J.C.
 Miller, A.C.
 Slim & E.M.Volz, with modifications.
 Also include different random network generator with specified degree sequence, based on orignal algorithms of developers, sequential importance sampling algorithm by J. Blitzstein & P. Diaconis, and asymptotic sequential algorithm by M. Bayati, J.H.
 Kim & A. Saberi, with modification.
 The disease simulation function is developed based on Doob–Gillespie algorithm (Stochastic Simulation Algorithm, SSA)